GOP-dominated Arizona board of supervisors call for end to election audit

 "All of this risk seems grossly disproportionate to a benefit that has yet to be defined by the Cyber Ninjas," Richer said.
 "The county will not give over the routers."

 Richer asserted that Maricopa County did establish a chain of custody for ballots.
 He referenced a letter signed by Ken Bennett, the Senate's audit liaison, approved the chain of custody and said the ballots were safely transferred.
+During Tuesday's meeting, Bennett said that he wasn't sure where the ballots were stored between November and April.
+Maricopa County tweeted that ballots were locked in a vault.
 Fann's letter said that bags of ballots were not sealed, but Richer noted the boxes that held those bags were sealed.

 Richer also passionately denied an allegation that the county deleted some election data.
 That claim was amplified by the Audit's Twitter account and repeated by Mr. Trump.